-Do you know whether your investment in learning and development has really made a difference to people who need care and support?
+Do you know whether your investment in learning and development has really made a difference to the people you support?

-The 'Workforce outcomes measurement model' helps you to consider the impact of learning and development interventions and whether it significantly raises the probability of workforce spend providing a good return on investment.
+The 'Workforce transformation outcomes measurement framework' helps you to consider the impact of learning and development interventions and whether it significantly raises the probability of workforce spend providing a good return on investment.

-Download the model at: www.skillsforcare.org.uk/WOMM
+Download the model at: www.skillsforcare.org.uk WTOMF